 Preheat the oven to 200 degrees Celsius

 Put two to three tablespoons of the filling mixture across the centre of each circle.
 Moisten the edges with a little water and then fold over to enclose the filling.
 Press down on the edges to seal.
 Pierce the tops of each meatloaf to allow hot air to escape during baking.

-For coco bread, brush the top of one of the circles with melted and place another circle on top.
+For coco bread, brush the top of one of the circles with melted butter and place another circle on top.
 Press down to flatten.
 Brush the top one now and then moisten the edges.
 Fold over and then flatten just the edges to seal.

 Place loaves and coco bread on baking trays and leave in a warm place for about 10 minutes.
 (Make sure to leave space in between for them to rise.